Kilim Rugs

 The loom used to make Jajim-weave kilims also has four Kajus and multiple bows.
 The main difference between these kilims and the other types is that the Jajim warp is also colored.
 Only the weft makes the design appear in the other weaves, whereas, in the Jajim weave, the weft and the warp do that together.
 Moreover, Jajim and plain kilims are similar because they have identical sides.

-The loom used to make sumak kilims has a single Kaju and roughly resembles the plain-weave loom.
+The loom used to make soumak kilims has a single Kaju, roughly resembling the plain-weave loom.
 The surplus weft threads in this type of kilims are left freely on the back, making only one side usable.
 Delicate and adorned with floral motifs, Sumak kilims were traditionally woven mainly by the peoples of the Caucasus.
 Still, since the 20th century, they have also been made in Turkey and Iran.

 Persian kilims are very diverse, with every region in Iran producing kilims of distinct designs and characteristics.
 The regional Persian kilims are the Qashqai, Harsin, Shahsavan, Baloch, Fars, Lori, Zarand, Kurdistan, Khamseh, and Mazandaran.